Timber Wall Panel Installation Guide

 Avoid painting, sealing or placing unnecessary stress on the panels until the adhesive has set properly.

-• Step 9: Finish the Panels
+Finish the Panels

 The finishing step depends on the panel type you have chosen.
+Always test your chosen finish on a small section first before applying across the full installation.

 Pre-primed panels are designed to be painted after installation.
-Once installed and the adhesive has cured, apply your chosen paint system as suitable for interior decorative wall surfaces.
+Once installed and the adhesive has cured, apply your chosen paint system suitable for interior decorative wall surfaces.